Yash-Pant-dev/StatefulMarkup/readme.md

 ## A quick and easy way to inject Reactivity, Components, Conditionals and Performant Rendering into vanilla JS projects

-Have a large complex vanilla-js project and that would be so much more manageable to develop with React, but don't want to migrate?
+Have a large complex vanilla-js project and that would be so much more manageable to develop with React/XYZ, but don't want to migrate?

 Or

 Making a small new project and don't want to take on all the dependencies and the slowdowns due to a large framework or library?